sandbox-quantum/Tangelo-Examples/dev_tools/generate_documentation.rst

 - `README.rst`: A README update for users visiting the GitHub page.
 - `index.qmd`: The main page of the rendered documentation, listing and tying together all the other rendered html files.

 2b.
-Locally regenerating the html files (optional)
+Locally regenerating the html files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is simply done by calling the following command in the root directory of the `Tangelo-Examples` folder: